al-caveman/cavemancms/content_raw/kant/article.md

 url : https://en.wikipedia.org/wiki/Categorical_imperative
 text: categorical imperative

+link: watisgood
+url :page/2/#what_is_good

 quotation: thecategoricalimp
 text     : Act only according to that maxim whereby you can, at the same time,
            will that it should become a universal law. author   : Immanuel Kant (1785)

 quotation: dogood
-text     : Do what is good for humanity. author   : caveman (2018)
+text     : Do what is [watisgood:good] for humanity. author   : caveman (2018)

-link: watisgood
-url :page/2/#what_is_good

 #kants_shit_is_obsolete [kant]'s [categoricalimp] is obsolete